-If it is necessary for your child to take over-the-counter medications while at school, a fully completed Authorization to Administer Over-the-Counter Medication form must be on file in the office.
-A copy of this form may be found in the appendix of this handbook.
+If it is necessary for your child to take over-the-counter medications while at school, a fully completed Authorization to Administer Over-the-

+Counter Medication form must be on file in the office.
+A copy of this form may be obtained in the elementary office or in Final Forms.
 Any over the counter medication must be supplied by the home; we do not keep these medications in stock for student use.